 A crime involving moral turpitude is considered a "petty offense" if:

-Don’t make the mistake that some people do and assume that a misdemeanor will likely qualify as a petty offense but a felony will not.
-No matter how the crime is named, you have to use the two-part test described above.
-Some felonies may actually fit within the petty offense exception, while many misdemeanors will not.
+Don't make the mistake that some people do and assume that a misdemeanor will likely qualify as a petty offense but a felony will not.
+No matter how the crime is named and classified, you have to use the two-part test described above.
+Some felonies might actually fit within the petty offense exception, while many misdemeanors will not.

 State laws vary as to how they name and assign maximum sentences to crimes, so whether your offense qualifies as "petty" will depend very much on state law.

 In order to show that your offense was a petty one, you will need to provide the U.S. government official who is ruling on your immigration application with:

 Procedures for obtaining a certified record of your conviction vary from court to court.
 You or your attorney should be able to get the records you need by contacting the clerk of the court in which you were convicted.

 You should also provide the language of the statute under which you were convicted.
 You can find most statutes on state websites or at the public library.
 Many state and municipal statutes have separate criminal and sentencing provisions, and you will need to make sure to include both so that you can prove that the maximum sentence fits within the exception.

 The petty offense exception works only to excuse crimes involving moral turpitude.
 Many offenses, including controlled substance violations, cannot be excused by the petty offense exception.